Erkesto/practice/Notes/code_review_tips.md

 shots.

-Having others review our work ensures that we deliver the best product to users and with the least amount of errors.
+Having others review our work ensures that we deliver the best product to users with the least amount of errors.
 Make sure your team implements a code review process for new code that is introduced into your codebase.
 Find a process that works for you and your team.
 There's no one size fits all.
 The important point is to do code reviews as regularly as possible.